-Extra-curricular opportunities in science have included: CREST award; Mission to Mars; Nature Detectives; Astronomy evenings; Science Week; Faraday Challenge; Salters’ Festival of Chemistry; Science Quiz Club; Humphry Davy lecture; Isaac Newton lecture; out of school visits – including Lullingstone World Garden; plus links with and visits to secondary schools to work with older pupils; and extension classes for potential science scholars.
+Extra-curricular opportunities in science have included: CREST award; Kitchen Science Club; Mission to Mars; Science Week; Salters’ Festival of Chemistry; Science Quiz Club; out of school visits – including Lullingstone World Garden; talks and practical sessions led by visiting scientists and teachers from independent secondary schools and extension classes for potential science scholars.

 Science at St Michael’s starts in the Pre-Prep School with real experiments: pupils hypothesise, plan their investigations, carry out experiments, collect their results, analyse them and come to conclusions.
 The beautiful grounds are used to great effect with studies of plant growth and the natural environment.

 Engagement with practical science continues into Year 3 with our youngest Prep School children enthusiastically carrying out experiments in their classrooms.
 From Year 4, pupils are taught in the laboratories by specialist teachers: they learn how to work safely in the exciting environment of real laboratories and do hands-on investigations.

 Pupils follow the National Curriculum programme of study through to Year 6, with extension activities to stretch our most able.
 Our fully equipped laboratories inspire and encourage questioning minds and facilitate a range of learning styles.
 There are abundant opportunities for hands on science and specialist teachers encourage and facilitate achievement at the highest level.
 Children learn to design their own investigations to answer questions about the world around them, they carry out their experiments, collect real data, analyse it and draw conclusions based on their own evidence.
 The most able pupils are able to evaluate their experimental methods and suggest improvements.